A simple proof that the $hp$-FEM does not suffer from the pollution effect for the constant-coefficient full-space Helmholtz equation: Introduction and motivation

 The proofs that the $hp$-FEM does not suffer from the pollution effect in \cite{MeSa:10, MeSa:11, EsMe:12, MePaSa:13} consist of the following three ingredients. \ben \item Sufficient conditions for FEM solutions to be quasi-optimal originating from the ideas of Schatz \cite{Sc:74} (related to the classic ``Aubin--Nitsche trick"), and then developed by Sauter \cite{Sa:06}.
-This argument is now well-known; e.g., the essence of it appears in the books \cite[\S5.7]{BrSc:08}, \cite[\S4.4.2]{Ih:98}. \item Results about how well the $hp$-FEM spaces approximate analytic functions from \cite[Appendices B and C]{MeSa:10} (these are more-sophisticated versions of the standard piecewise-polynomial approximation results appearing in, e.g., \cite[Chapter 4]{BrSc:08}, \cite[Chapter 17]{Ci:91}). \item A PDE result splitting the solution of the Helmholtz equation into ``high'' and ``low'' frequency components (this was the heart of the paper \cite{MeSa:10}). \een The motivation for the present paper was the realisation that, for the constant-coefficient Helmholtz equation \eqref{eq:Helmholtz_intro} posed in $\Rea^d$, the splitting in Point 3 above can be proved using \emph{only} elementary properties of the Fourier transform (with an underlying bound on the solution in terms of the data proved using essentially only integration by parts), thus making the key ideas behind this active area of research accessible to a wide audience.
+This argument is now well-known; e.g., the essence of it appears in the books \cite[\S5.7]{BrSc:08}, \cite[\S4.4.2]{Ih:98}. \item Results from \cite[Appendices B and C]{MeSa:10} about how well the $hp$-FEM spaces approximate analytic functions (these are more-sophisticated versions of the standard piecewise-polynomial approximation results appearing in, e.g., \cite[Chapter 4]{BrSc:08}, \cite[Chapter 17]{Ci:91}). \item A PDE result splitting the solution of the Helmholtz equation into ``high'' and ``low'' frequency components (this was the heart of the paper \cite{MeSa:10}). \een The motivation for the present paper was the realisation that, for the constant-coefficient Helmholtz equation \eqref{eq:Helmholtz_intro} posed in $\Rea^d$, given a bound on the solution in terms of the data (which can be proved using essentially only integration by parts), the splitting in Point 3 above can be proved using \emph{only} elementary properties of the Fourier transform, thus making the key ideas behind this active area of research accessible to a wide audience.
 The proof in this paper is motivated by the recent proof in \cite{LSW3} of this splitting for the \emph{variable-coefficient} Helmholtz equation in $\Rea^d$; the proof in \cite{LSW3} uses more-sophisticated tools that reduce to the elementary ones above in the constant-coefficient case -- we discuss this further in Section \ref{sec:LSW}.

 \paragraph{Plan of the paper.}

 After recalling basic facts about the Helmholtz equation (and why it is important) in Section \ref{sec:Helmholtz}, Sections \ref{sec:Schatz}, \ref{sec:hpFEM}, and \ref{sec:splitting} concern Points 1, 2, and 3 above, respectively.
 Section \ref{sec:splitting} states the splitting for the constant-coefficient full-space Helmholtz equation, and then uses the results of Points 1-3 to prove that the $hp$-FEM does not suffer from the pollution effect when applied to this problem.
 Section \ref{sec:Fourier} recaps the basic properties of the Fourier transform, and then Section \ref{sec:proof} proves the splitting stated in Section \ref{sec:splitting} using the material in Section \ref{sec:Fourier}.